telecasteren/foodiegram/TO-DO.md

 **Feed**

-- Sort options
+- Sort options: Most recent, Most liked, Most commented
 - Color design on new post form
 - Create new post button styling

 **Profile**

-- List of the users posts
+- Display only posts by current logged in user

 **General**